ElonMusk2002/MSHP_2035/README.md

 ## Thank you!

-We'd like to extend a big thank you to our review, [REVIEWER NAME](https://www.github.com/REVIEWER NAME), for helping us with this project.
+I'd like to extend a big thank you to [Rewive](https://github.com/Rewive), for helping me with this project.

 ## License